Mychal Mulder

-Mychal Mulder (born June 14, 1994) is a Canadian professional basketball player for the Sioux Falls Skyforce of the NBA G League.
-He played college basketball for Vincennes University and the Kentucky Wildcats.
+Mychal Mulder (born June 14, 1994) is a Canadian professional basketball player who last played for the Capital City Go-Go of the NBA G League.
+He played college basketball for the Vincennes Trailblazers and the Kentucky Wildcats.

 Early life

-Mulder was adopted by parents Randy Mulder and Jennifer Gignac at three months old.
-His father worked at General Motors before being forced to retire after a leg injury.
-His father named him after former NBA player Mychal Thompson, the father of Mulder's future Golden State teammate Klay Thompson.
-Mulder was raised in Windsor, Ontario, alongside an elder adopted sister, Cynthia.
+Mulder is the son of Jennifer Gignac and Randy Mulder.
+His mother was an Executive Assistant at the local Utilities company and his father worked at General Motors before being forced to retire after a leg injury.
+Mulder was named after former NBA player Mychal Thompson, the father of Mulder's future Golden State teammate Klay Thompson.
+Mulder was raised in Windsor, Ontario, alongside an elder sister, Cynthia.
 He played basketball at Catholic Central High School, where he was coached by Pete Cusumano.
 Mulder was considered a Top 10 Canadian prospect in 2013.

 College career

 Mulder received a single NCAA Division I scholarship offer, to play for the Detroit Mercy Titans men's basketball team.
 Mulder opted to begin his college basketball career at Vincennes University.
 As a sophomore, he averaged 15.7 points and 6.4 rebounds per game, shooting 46.3 percent from behind the arc.
 He led the team to a 33–2 record, was named a JUCO All-American and was rated the 13th-best junior-college prospect by 247Sports.

 He then transferred to play for the Kentucky Wildcats men's basketball team.
 He chose Kentucky over several other colleges, including Creighton, Indiana, and Wichita State.
 As a senior at Kentucky, Mulder made two starts and averaged 4.7 points and 1.5 rebounds in 10.6 minutes per game, shooting 40.3% from the field and a team-high 92.3% from the free throw line.